Had-Matter/Getting-started-in-Bioanalytics/README.md

 # Getting-started-in-Biology
-Repository of well-written Tutorials, Librarys, Documentations connected to biology and connected topics
+Repository of well-written Websides, Tutorials, Librarys and Documentations of biology and connected topics